C191068/Ali_Khtami_Solidity12/README.md

 }

 ```

 If we want to use this line ```require(msg.sender == owner, "Sender is not owner!");``` in every functions of the contract<br>
-we have to use something called modifier<br.
+we have to use something called modifier<br>

+Modifier is gonna be a keyword that we gonna use in the function declaration to modify the function with that functionality<br>